1. When did the VCF become effective?

 4. When is the VCF payment due?

-For the fee applicable to fall 2017 semester, the VCF was due October 15.
-The VCF payment for future terms will be due on the 10th day of the semester.
+The VCF payment will be due according to the same schedule as your normal fee bill.
 Visit the website of the Bursar for further details.
 Consequences for late payment are the same as for other fee bill balances past due.

 5. To whom does the VCF apply?

 The VCF applies to UConn students who:

 1) have an initial status, active status or reinstatement pending Form I-20/DS-2019 issued by the University of Connecticut for study in the term in which the fee is applicable AND

 2) are active enrolled students during the semester for which the fee is applicable.